All IT Services & Software

 Training videos according to user roles are available below.
 Videos are hosted in Microsoft Stream and BSU login is required.

 Support for ImageNow

 If you experience any issues or have any questions about future enhancements, create an IT Help Desk ticket.

 As of April 19, 2021, the CPIC process for IT project requests has been replaced by a new simplified request process.
 Requests for new or upgraded IT products and services will now be evaluated and prioritized by a technology steering committee.

 Get Started with IT Projects & Acquisitions

-To submit a request for a new or upgraded IT product or service, please complete this IT Project Request Form (login required).
+To submit a request for a new or upgraded IT product or service, please complete this IT Project Request Form (monday.com).
+To submit a request for changing an existing IT product or service, please complete this IT Change Management Form (monday.com).
 You will be initially contacted for details and kept abreast as the request goes through the process.

 Visit IT Security and Compliance page.